-Information Regarding Nominees (as of March 15, 2007)
+Information Regarding Nominees (as of March 1, 2008)

-Present Principal Occupation or Name Age Employment and Five-Year Employment History Stanley K. Tanger 83 Chairman of the Board of Directors and Chief Executive Officer of the Company since March 3, 1993.
+Name Age Present Principal Occupation or Employment and Five-Year Employment History Stanley K. Tanger 84 Chairman of the Board of Directors and Chief Executive Officer of the Company since March 3, 1993.
 Mr. Tanger opened one of the country's first outlet shopping centers in Burlington, N.C. in 1981.
 He was the founder and Chief Executive of the Company's predecessor formed in 1981 until its business was acquired by the Company in 1993.
-Steven B. Tanger 58 Director of the Company since May 13, 1993.
+Steven B. Tanger 59 Director of the Company since May 13, 1993.
 President and Chief Operating Officer since January 1995; Executive Vice President from 1986 to 1994.
 Mr. Tanger joined the Company's predecessor in 1986 and is the son of Stanley K. Tanger.
-Jack Africk 78 Director of the Company since June 4, 1993.
-Managing Partner of Evolution Partners, LLC since June 1993.
-President and Chief Operating Officer of North Atlantic Trading Company from January 1998 to December 1998.
-William G. Benton 61 Director of the Company since June 4, 1993.
-Chairman of the Board and Chief Executive Officer of Salem Senior Housing, Inc. since May 2002.
+Jack Africk 79 Director of the Company since June 4, 1993.
+Managing Partner of Evolution Partners, LLC, a consulting company, since June 1993.
+Director, since October 1997, and Vice Chairman of the Board of Directors, since April 2007, of North Atlantic Trading Company, Inc. (referred to as "NATC"), which, through its subsidiaries manufactures, distributes and markets tobacco products.
+Director, since October 1997, and Vice Chairman of the Board of Directors, President and Chief Executive Officer, since April 2007, of North Atlantic Holding Company, Inc., (referred to as "NAHC"), the corporate parent of NATC.
+Mr. Africk previously served as President and Chief Operating Officer of both NATC and NAHC from January 1998 to December 1998.
+William G. Benton 62 Director of the Company since June 4, 1993.
+Chairman of the Board and Chief Executive Officer of Salem Senior Housing, Inc., a senior living facility operator, since May 2002.
+Chairman of the Board and Chief Executive Officer of Diversified Senior Services Inc. from May 1996 to May 2002.
 Chairman of the Board and Chief Executive Officer of Benton Investment Company since 1982.
 Chairman of the Board and Chief Executive Officer of Health Equity Properties, Inc. from 1987 to September 1994.
-Thomas E. Robinson 59 Director of the Company since January 21, 1994.
-Managing Director of Stifel, Nicolaus & Company (formerly Legg Mason Wood Walker, Inc.) since June 1997.
-Director (May 1994 to June 1997), President (August 1994 to June 1997) and Chief Financial Officer (July 1996 to June 1997) of Storage USA, Inc. Allan L. Schuman 72 Director of the Company since August 23, 2004.
-Chairman of the Board of Ecolab, Inc. from January 2000 to May 2006.
+Thomas E. Robinson 60 Director of the Company since January 21, 1994.
+Managing Director of Stifel, Nicolaus & Company (formerly Legg Mason Wood Walker, Inc.), a financial services firm, since June 1997.
+Director (May 1994 to June 1997), President (August 1994 to June 1997) and Chief Financial Officer (July 1996 to June 1997) of Storage USA, Inc. Mr. Robinson is also a director of BRE Properties, Inc. Allan L. Schuman 73 Director of the Company since August 23, 2004.
+Chairman of the Board of Ecolab, Inc., a provider of cleaning, food, safety and health protections products, from January 2000 to May 2006.
 President and Chief Executive Officer of Ecolab from March 1995 to July 2004 and President and Chief Operating Officer from August 1992 to March 1995.
+3